ietf-ribose/bibxml-indexer/README.rst

 Running locally using Docker Desktop and Compose
 ------------------------------------------------

+It is required to run Compose from repository root (.git directory must be present).

 Ensure requisite environment variables are configured in the environment.
 For convenience, you can place in repository root a file `.env` with contents like this::